techsiddhi/techsiddhi/README.md

 Hi there!
 Just a dev with too many tabs open and ideas flowing at 2AM.

 🎓 BCA Student <br>
-🔨 Currently learning Python, Flask, and backend development <br>
+🔨 Currently learning javascript, blockchain & DSA <br>
 🧠 Always exploring new things in tech <br>
-👨‍💻 Let's grow, build, and learn together
+👨‍💻 fun fact :- I'm fitness freak, & i've so many hobbies.

 ---